Estimating Reeb chords using microlocal sheaf theory: Introduction

-\end{definition} \begin{remark} For those who are familiar with generating families of Legendrians \cite{ViterboGen,TrayGen,Genfamily}, they may notice that this definition is similar to the generating family homology and cohomology.
-In fact our definition is inspired by that. \end{remark}
+\end{definition} \begin{remark} For readers who are familiar with generating families of Legendrians \cite{ViterboGen,TrayGen,Genfamily}, they may notice that this definition is similar to the generating family homology and cohomology, where the extra $\mathbb{R}$-factor encodes the value of the difference function.
+Our definition is partly inspired by that. \end{remark} \begin{remark} For those who are familiar with the language of Tamarkin categories \cite{Tamarkin1,GS,Ike,AsanoIkeimmersion}, they may realize that this can equivalently be phrased in terms of the internal Hom in Tamarkin category, where there are also two copies of $\mathbb{R}$-factors and the internal Hom is defined using the addition map, which is equivalent to translating one of the sheaves by the Reeb flow.
+Our definition is also a reformulation of that. \end{remark}

 In Section \ref{reebchordsection}, we will provide a systematic way to relate Reeb chords to the positive homomorphism of sheaves $Hom_+(\mathscr{F, F})$.
 The idea is similar to relating singular (co)homology with Morse critical points.
 In particular, the following Morse inequality holds.